vendu/vaaja/sys/zen/README.md

 ### bsp/v0      - V0 board support package

 The board support packages contain platform-specific declarations.
-Of particular interest would be the following
+Of particular interest would be the following, i

 #### System Parameters